shizukaziye/MudaeFarm/README.md

 MudaeFarm can optionally send a preconfigured reply message when a character is claimed.
 Selection is random.

 - `.` represents *not* sending a reply.
-- `\n` splits one selected message into multiple replies.
+- `\n` splits one selected reply into multiple messages.
 - `*Character*` is replaced by the character's first name. `*Character_full*` is replaced by the character's full name.
 Lowercase `*character*` makes the template lowercase.
 - `*Anime*` is replaced by the character's anime.
 Lowercase `*anime*` makes the template lowercase.